 Actually, salad spinners are another one of those ideas I didn’t quite get.
 They just seemed silly to me–what, you need a gadget to mix things up?
 I have utensils.
 Of course, I learned that’s not what the spinner actually does.
 It removes moisture–faster, more efficiently and more effectively than just draining.
-So not to give the salad spinner an easy time, I actually bought marked-down lettuce!
-Living dangerously, huh?
-If the spinner is to help to extend the life of the salads, it will have to do it on it’s own merits!
-(I also discovered the salad spinner was great for drying out the cauliflower and spinach I was using elsewhere in my dinner, but that’s a whole different topic.)
+I also discovered the salad spinner was great for drying out the cauliflower and spinach I was using elsewhere in my dinner, but that’s a whole different topic.

 I proceeded to make an absolute mess of the kitchen while I assembled six salads in six jars.
 I ate them spaced out over several days to judge the freshness.
 And you know what?
 It works!

 Verdict?
 If you would like longer-lasting, make-ahead salads, the mason jar storage thing is a good idea.
 For best effect, use a salad spinner, too.
 I’d like to try this with different kinds of salads as well.
 It looks like a really handy way to make your food ahead and be ready with good, healthy options.
 Win!

 Have you done the salad-in-a-jar thing?
 What did you think of it?